-The selected design is a tall steel building with a sophisticated double glass facade, about 100m high and 150m long.
-The glass facade will be reflected in a landscaped pond.
-It will be a bold example of contemporary architecture, symbolising the EPO’s mission to foster innovation in Europe.
+The selected design is a tall steel building with a sophisticated double glass facade, measuring 156 metres long x 107 metres high x 24.7 metres wide.
+The building is a bold example of contemporary architecture, symbolising the EPO’s mission to foster innovation in Europe.

 The building's design places a strong focus on sustainability.
-The builders aim to minimise its impact on the environment while ensuring very healthy, safe and comfortable indoor conditions for our staff and visitors.
+The builders have minimised its impact on the environment while ensuring very healthy, safe and comfortable indoor conditions for our staff and visitors.
 To ensure sustainability, a mix of criteria from the Netherland's BREEAM-NL and the German BNB methods of environmental assessment were included in the requirements for the building.

-The existing building - now 40 years old - has suffered from natural ageing, exacerbated by recent harsh winters, and also no longer meets the needs of our staff.
+The old building - now 40 years old - suffered from natural ageing, exacerbated by recent harsh winters, and also no longer met the needs of our staff.
 As of 2018, thanks to the capacity of the new building, staff will be at a single, modern site and no longer at different locations.

 Following an open, international pre-qualification phase, the invitation to tender for the design and construction of the new building was issued on 23 April 2012.